Dewb/CosmicPraise/README.md

 ---------------------------

 1. Fork the Cosmic Praise repo to your own account.
-2. Create a new file in client/python/effects named <your name>.py.
+2. Create a new file in client/python/effects named `<your name>.py`.
-3. Copy the header block from one of the existing effects files, and edit __all__ to list the names of your effects.
+3. Copy the header block from one of the existing effects files, and edit `__all__` to list the names of your effects.
 4. Write your effect code (see next section) and test them in the simulator.
 5. When they look beautiful, open a pull request to contribute your changes back to the main repo.